-The internships she completed throughout her Doctor of Clinical Psychology/Master of Science gave her invaluable experience and understanding of therapy techniques for survivors of sexual, verbal and physical abuse as well as substance dependence.
+The internships she completed throughout her Doctor of Clinical Psychology/Master of Science (now Master of Clinical Psychology and Doctor of Philosphy) gave her invaluable experience and understanding of therapy techniques for survivors of sexual, verbal and physical abuse as well as substance dependence.

 Amanda's first encounter with the complexities of indigenous and remote mental health was through an internship in Broken Hill.

 This rewarding experience laid the foundation for a lifelong interest in the unique challenges for rural and remote communities.